peteroupc/peteroupc.github.io/random.md

 As used here, a random number generation method is _stable_ if it uses a PRNG, outputs the same random sequence given the same seed, and has no random-number generation behavior that is unspecified, that is implementation-dependent, or that may change in the future.
 For example&mdash;
 - [`java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is stable,
 - the C [`rand` method](http://en.cppreference.com/w/cpp/numeric/random/rand) is not stable (because the algorithm it uses is unspecified), and
-- .NET's [`System.Random`](https://msdn.microsoft.com/en-us/library/h343ddh9.aspx) is not stable (because itis generation behavior may change in the future).
+- .NET's [`System.Random`](https://msdn.microsoft.com/en-us/library/h343ddh9.aspx) is not stable (because its generation behavior may change in the future).

 <a id=Seedable_PRNG_Recommendations></a>
 ### Seedable PRNG Recommendations